Ajay Devgn: Prolonged success (2010–present)

 In 2011, Devgn performed with Emraan Hashmi in Madhur Bhandarkar's comedy Dil Toh Baccha Hai Ji.
 He was a narrator in Yamla Pagla Deewana and also made a cameo appearance in Ready.
 Devgn starred in Rohit Shetty's Singham.
 Taran Adarsh said: "The title means 'Lion' and Ajay is in the centre of the battle between good and evil.
 Ajay is well known for the lines, "aataa maajhi satakli".
 The embodiment of screen masculinity, Ajay enacts the central character of a righteous, hardhearted cop with flourish.
 He brings alive on screen a larger-than-life hero character with determined conviction, which renders you thunderstruck.
 One of the few actors who underplays his part admirably, he returns to the over-the-top-action genre of films with this one.
 In a nutshell, his performance plays a pivotal role in carrying the film to the winning post."
+Singham earned him his seventh nomination for the Filmfare Award for Best Actor.
 He then starred David Dhawan's action comedy film Rascals.

 The following year, Devgn starred in Tezz, directed by Priyadarshan.
 His co-stars were Anil Kapoor, Boman Irani, Kangana Ranaut, Sameera Reddy and Zayed Khan.
 Devgn then starred in Rohit Shetty's film Bol Bachchan.
 He then starred in Son of Sardaar.
-In 2013, Devgn featured in the critically and commercially unsuccessful remake of Himmatwala.
+In 2013, Devgn featured in the critically and commercially unsuccessful Himmatwala, a remake of the 1983 film of the same name.
 Devgn next featured in Prakash Jha's political drama Satyagraha.